Flush

 What is the Flush Message?

-Flush forces the generation of audio from our internal text buffer.
+Flush is a required JSON message that forces the generation of audio from our internal text buffer.
 When your LLM has finished outputting its last token, this is useful if you want our TTS to generate its next audio based on what's in the text buffer until that point.

 🚧